ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 The party then hashes this string with the appropriate algorithm
-based on the "hash_method" parameter under the "finish" key.
+based on the "hash_method" parameter under the "finish" key of the [interaction finish request](#request-interact-finish).
 The resulting
 byte array from the hash function is then encoded using URL-Safe Base64
 with no padding {{!RFC4648}}.
 The resulting string is the hash value.

-The "hash_method" value MUST be one of the hash name strings defined in the
+If provided, the "hash_method" value MUST be one of the hash name strings defined in the
 [IANA Named Information Hash Algorithm Registry](https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg).
 If the "hash_method" value is not present in the client instance's
 request, the algorithm defaults to "sha-256".

-The "sha-256" hash method consists of hashing the input string
+For example, the "sha-256" hash method consists of hashing the input string
 with the 256-bit SHA2 algorithm.
 The byte array is then encoded
 using URL-Safe Base64 with no padding {{!RFC4648}}.
 The resulting string is the
 hash value.